-Clafoutis is a sinfully delicious ‘cakey-puddingy’ dessert that comes from the Limousin region of France.
-It is usually made with unpitted cherries.
+A flognarde is a sinfully delicious ‘cakey-puddingy’ dessert that is similar to the clafoutis made with cherries.

 Though clafoutis is usually made with cherries, I let the seasons guide me when making the classic French dessert.
-I am quite fond of making a clafoutis with the summer’s sweetest strawberries and serving it with a bowl of crème fraîche and a dusting of icing sugar.
-In the autumn, one of my favorite clafoutis variations is made with crisp apples and sweet, juicy blackberries.
-Another lovely summer variation is a clafoutis made with ripe, fragrant peaches.
-The clafoutis will taste best if served in the garden on a sunny day with a chilled bottle of pink Crémant – and a big smile.
+In that case, it shouldn’t be called a clafoutis but a ‘flognarde’.
+I am quite fond of making a flognarde with the summer’s sweetest strawberries and serving it with a bowl of crème fraîche and a dusting of icing sugar.
+In the autumn, one of my favorite flognarde variations is made with crisp apples and sweet, juicy blackberries.
+Another lovely summer variation is a flognarde made with ripe, fragrant peaches.
+The flognarde will taste best if served in the garden on a sunny day with a chilled bottle of pink Crémant – and a big smile.

 NOTE: This recipe was part of the Spring/Summer 2018 ‘French Life’ Cookalong.